 Ever think about a tech career change in software engineering?
 According to the Bureau of Labor Statistics, software engineering is one of the fastest growing careers in the engineering field.
 Software engineers are in high demand across the country, and job prospects look amazing.
 Software engineering is a new career, and it’s grown exponentially since its inception.
 Software engineers enjoy all the typical tech industry perks, such as progressive work environments and great pay.
 In addition to an impressive job outlook and high salary, software engineers enjoy a variety of challenges.
 If you want a lucrative and satisfying career, consider software engineering.

 What Will You Do?

 Software engineers do a lot.
 Seriously, a lot.
 To boil it down, they solve problems.
 Computers are central to software engineering, but it’s not all about apps and web development.

-A software engineer is also a programmer and developer.
+A software engineer is also a developer.
 Software engineers are masters of code.
 They know programming languages like the back of their hand.
 They’re responsible for creating, analyzing, and repairing software using their extensive programming and problem solving skills.
 Think of computing as a puzzle.
 A software engineer doesn’t just solve the puzzle; they add and replace sections–and create entirely new ones, too.
 Software engineers work on a wide variety of projects, some more interesting than others.
 Regardless, software engineers are in demand, so they often have a say in what type of work they do.

 A software engineer designs and develops programs to run power plants, security systems, hospital equipment, cars, video games—you name it.
 If it computes, software engineers are involved.